 When you think about forests, massive, swaying stands of sea kelp probably aren’t the first thing that come to mind.
 And while kelp isn’t technically a tree, scientists call large growths “kelp forests” because they form dense groupings, tower above the ocean floor, and perform many of the same functions that traditional forests do.
 And they’re no less important — or threatened — than their terrestrial counterparts.
 So in honor of World Oceans Day, we’re sharing all things kelp.
 Get your scuba gear ready, because we’re diving deep!

-The short answer?
-A variety of seaweed.
-The (slightly) longer answer?
-Large brown algae that live in cool, relatively shallow waters close to the shore.
+Kelp is a variety of seaweed.
+They are large brown algae that live in cool, relatively shallow waters close to the shore.
 They provide nutrition and homes for biodiversity just like terrestrial forests.

 How Does Kelp Grow?